 Using the Storyboard logger plugin it is possible to capture metrics detailing various aspects of a Storyboard applications performance.
 These metrics include screen, layer and control redraw times, action execution times and general event processing times.
-If a performance log file is captured as and saved with the file extension .plog (for performance log) then Storyboard Designer will automatically recognize it and open up a log file viewer that provides an organized display of the performance events.
+If a performance log file is captured as and saved with the file extension .plog (for performance log) then Storyboard Designer will automatically recognize it and open up a log file viewer that provides an organized display and base analysis of the performance events.

-For more information on the performance monitoring plugin and its capabilities, refer to the Logger plugin section of this document and the gra.perf\state action.
+For more information on options to configure and control the performance monitoring of the engine, refer to the Logger plugin section of this document and the gra.perf_state action.

-The Storyboard Embedded Engine runtime also provides a number of internal variables that can be used at runtime to display performance information.
-The following Storyboard variables, can be used to extract information from the runtime:
+The Storyboard Embedded Engine runtime also provides a number of API functions that can be used at runtime to extract and display performance information.

-grd_fps (string, 1s0) The frame rate of display updates averaged over the last 5 seconds of display.
-This value is only generated if the -oscreen_mgr, f-ps option is passed along to the sbengine binary.
-Storyboard display updates are entirely event driven, so unless the application that is being run is continuously changing content or generating redraw events such as is frequently done by benchmarking applications, this value may not reflect the true drawing performance of the system. grd.animation.name (string, 1s0) The name of the last completed animation. grd.animation.frames (number, 4s0) The number of frames rendered for the last animation run.
+grd_fps (string, 1s0)

+The frame rate of display updates averaged over the last 5 seconds of display.
+This variable is only created and filled in if the -os-creen_mgr, fps option is passed to the Storyboard Engine.

+Storyboard display updates are entirely event driven, so unless the application that is being run is continuously changing content or generating redraw events such as is frequently done by benchmarking applications, this value may not reflect the true drawing performance of the system.